 It is not just about achieving automated test results but analyzing the business risks involved.

 Continuous Testing must assess the business risk associated with an application at any point in real-time providing risk-based feedback to help make better trade-off decisions.

 Above are some points to consider while selecting an automated continuous testing tool that can help meet your test automation requirements.

 A Unified Automated Continuous Testing platform is required to enable Continuous Delivery of quality software.

 Testsigma is a smart AI-Driven test automation software that helps you achieve continuous testing with a Shift-left approach.
 It is a unified automation platform for Web, Mobile applications and API services which requires near-zero initial setup time, cost and ramp up time.

 Testsigma simplifies the authoring of complex automated tests using simple natural language.
-This helps Functional/SMEs/Test Developers and just anyone contribute to writing automated tests right from the planning phase.
-With Testsigma’s natural language based test development, creating regression tests is much easier and less time intensive.
+This helps Functional/SMEs/Test Developers and just anyone contributes to writing automated tests right from the planning phase.
+With Testsigma’s natural language-based test development, creating regression tests is much easier and less time-intensive.

 Timely available test environments and the required infrastructure is important to ensure continuous testing which Testsigma provides with support for thousands of device configurations available on the cloud to match with the dynamic requirements of the application testing continuously.

 Testsigma’s Dynamic locator strategy saves maintenance time and efforts and automatically maintains the elements that break due to dynamic UI.
 The AI can suggest improvements in test plans to include relevant or affected test cases for any change in the application.